viridiano/fnbr.vision/readme.md

 ### 4. repos :octocat:

+* [NLP Pandect](https://github.com/ivan-bilan/The-NLP-Pandect) *–  a fantastically detailed, curated collection of NLP resources on everything NLP — from general information resources, to frameworks, to podcsats and Youtube channels*
+* [NLP Tutorial](https://github.com/graykode/nlp-tutorial) *– includes lots of minimal walk-throughs of NLP models implemented with less than 100 lines of code*
-* [NLP Roadmap 2019](https://github.com/graykode/nlp-roadmap) *– Roadmap and keyword for students those who have interest in learning Natural Language Processing*
+* [NLP Roadmap 2019](https://github.com/graykode/nlp-roadmap) *– roadmap and keyword for students those who have interest in learning Natural Language Processing*
 * [NLP Progress](https://github.com/sebastianruder/NLP-progress) *– Repository to track the progress in Natural Language Processing (NLP), including the datasets and the current state-of-the-art for the most common NLP tasks, by [@sebastianruder](https://github.com/sebastianruder)*

 ### 5. blog posts :pushpin: